 When this lights up, it could be something small like a faulty electrical sensor, but it could also be a bigger mechanical problem.
 Don’t take the chance; be sure to get to a reputable mechanic as soon as you can to avoid causing any serious damage to your engine.

 If your engine warning light comes on, it will often be accompanied by some other issues with your car – these could be linked to your car’s power, it may have gone into ‘safe’ mode to protect itself; stuttering when you use the accelerator or some other fault.

-If you do get find yourself having an unexpected breakdown, it can be nerve-wracking trying to think on the spot what the best course of action is.
-Take a look at our guide here for help.
+If you do find yourself having an unexpected breakdown, it can be nerve-wracking trying to think on the spot what the best course of action is.
+Take a look at our tips to survive an expected breakdown for help.

 One thing your car can’t warn you about is looking after your insurance, that bit is up to you!
 Get 15% off your car insurance when you buy online.
 Get your car insurance quote today.1